If GLP medication names feel confusing, that is because they are.

 - Victoza

 Quick version: Liraglutide is an older but still important GLP-1 medication.
+It requires a daily injection instead of weekly.
 It does not get as much online attention as semaglutide or tirzepatide now, but it still matters when you are trying to understand the full drug family.

 Read more: Liraglutide Guide: Saxenda and Victoza Explained